PaloAltoNetworks/terraform-google-vmseries-modules/examples/multi_nic_common/README.md

 ```
 git clone https://github.com/PaloAltoNetworks/terraform-google-vmseries-modules
-cd terraform-google-vmseries-modules/examples/vpc-peering-common
+cd terraform-google-vmseries-modules/examples/multi_nic_common
 ```

 3. Copy the `example.tfvars` to `terraform.tfvars`.

-`project`, `ssh_keys` and `allowed_sources` should be modified for successful deployment and access to the instance.
+`project`, `ssh_keys` and `source_ranges` should be modified for successful deployment and access to the instance.

 There are also a few variables that have some default values but which should also be changed as per deployment requirements